hanwendong1/VirtualGaming/content/1-Codenames.md

 3. The team that has one extra clue to guess goes first.

 #### GAMEPLAY
-`Spymaster` examines the board, then gives [an one word clue followed by a number](https://codenamesgame.com/), which relates to the number of associated cards (exception: 0 and ∞): e.g.: library, 5
+`Spymaster` examines the board, then gives [an one-word clue followed by a number](https://codenamesgame.com/), which relates to the number of associated cards (exception: 0 and ∞): e.g.: library, 5

 The clue must
 - Relate to word meaning